CSM Focșani (football): History

 In the 1985–86 season, Unirea Dinamo Focșani secured promotion back to Divizia B by winning Series II of Divizia C under the leadership of Cristian Costea.
 The team also performed well in the Cupa României, reaching the Round of 32 for the second consecutive time, where it lost 1–2 to Chimia Râmnicu Vâlcea.

 Upon returning to Divizia B, the team, still coached by Costea, achieved a 6th-place finish in 1986–87 and improved to 5th the following season.
 In the 1988–89 season, Costea was replaced after four rounds by Dumitru Chiriță, who remained in charge until the twenty-eighth round, when Costea returned to the helm.
 The team went on to secure an impressive 3rd-place finish.

-During its tumultuous history CSM Focșani had a lot of ups and downs and also another two refounding moments, in 2002 and 2006, but the highest level achieved by the team was only Liga II.
+During its history CSM Focșani had a lot of ups and downs and also another two refounding moments, in 2002 and 2006, but the highest level achieved by the team was only Liga II.

-Than the team was dissolved again in the summer of 2013, but only at senior level.
-In the summer of 2016, the senior team was refounded and enrolled in Liga IV – Vrancea County.
+The team was dissolved again in the summer of 2013, but only at senior level.
+In the summer of 2016, the senior team was refounded and enrolled in Liga IV Vrancea County under head coach Vasile Burgă, assisted by Adrian Toma.
+They won the 2016–17 season and secured promotion to Liga III after a promotion play-off, defeating Teiul Poiana Teiului, the Neamț County champions, 2–1 away and 3–2 at home.
+The squad included Lazăr, Apenciucesei, Tîrcă, Parlac, Beșa, Mihai, Manu, Negoiță, D. Popa, V. Ion, Negoescu, Lupu, Predoiu, Duca, Pasăre, R. Popa, I. Nistor, and Mitală.

+In Liga III, CSM Focșani competed in Series I, finishing 10th in the 2017–18 season and 6th in 2018–19.
+During the 2019–20 campaign, head coach Vasile Burgă was replaced in August 2019 by technical director Marius Bratu, who took charge of the team, but after a poor run of results that left the side seven points behind the leaders, Bratu was in turn replaced by Alin Chița.
+The season was eventually interrupted due to the COVID-19 pandemic, with CSM Focșani sitting in 6th place when the competition was suspended.